 Heritage Impact Assessment, Winchester College

-We undertook a Heritage Impact Assessment, examining the impacts on archaeological and built heritage assets as a result of the proposed demolition and redevelopment of the Winchester College Southern Campus site, on the southern outskirts of Winchester
+A Heritage Impact Assessment was undertaken to examine the impacts on archaeological and built heritage assets as a result of the proposed demolition and redevelopment of the Winchester College Southern Campus site.

 In Brief